tidoust/cddlparser/README.md

 ## Known limitations

 - The parser is semi-lax and may accept CDDL blocks that are invalid per the CDDL grammar.
-In other words, no attempt is being made at validating the provided CDDL string.
+In other words, while the parsing logic remains close to the grammar, no attempt is being made at validating the provided CDDL string.
 - The only logic that exists in the AST for now is the serialization logic.
 There are no facilities to import CDDL modules, resolve references, inline groups, validate CBOR, etc.
 - The right hand side of a type rule is always represented as a group entry in the AST.
 In other words, it uses the same structure as the right hand side of a group rule.
-- A type wrapped into parentheses is represented as a group as well.
+- A type wrapped into parentheses may be represented as a group as well.
 - Parsing of strings and byte strings may not be fully correct.
-Hex float are not supported.
-See also [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) for CDDL grammar updates.
+CDDL grammar updates in [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) are not supported.
 - Overall, the AST is verbose and could be simplified.

 ## Acknowledgments